RAF Andover: 1918 to 1939

 A typical annual training programme for 12 Squadron consisted of individual training in the autumn, working up to Squadron training in the summer consisting of bombing, formation flying, navigation exercises and gunnery.
 Experimental trials carried out included some limited night flying and the introduction into service and testing of parachutes for aircrew.
 This involved a number of practice jumps being performed by observers, who would climb out of the aircraft onto a small ladder and await a signal from the pilot as the aircraft flew over the airfield at 2000 ft.
 12 Squadron was also tasked with further trials work, experimenting with oxygen systems, high altitude photography, and low temperature trials work, particularly in respect to lubricants.
 In addition, cloud flying in formation and pattern bombing techniques were tested.

 The Foxes were replaced in January 1931 with the Hawker Hart, after which much work was put into formation flying in cloud, instrument flying, pattern bombing and aircraft icing trials.
 The purpose of these trials was to enable Royal Air Force aircraft to bomb an enemy ship successfully, regardless of weather.
 To this end, 12 Squadron dropped several practice bombs on an obsolete battleship, HMS Centurion, which was a radio-controlled target off the south coast.
 On 6 July 1935, King George V performed the first Royal Review of the Royal Air Force, in which 12(B) Squadron led the Light Bomber Wing flypast at RAF Mildenhall.
+Andover was considered as one of the locations for the Royal Review before Mildenhall was chosen.

 Several home-based squadrons, including 12 Squadron, were re-deployed in October 1935 to the Middle East and Aden in preparation for action being taken by the League of Nations against Italy for invading Abyssinia.
 12 Squadron returned to Andover in August 1936, and on its return took delivery of the Hawker Hind.
 In 1936, 12 Squadron, with 44 and 142 Squadrons also stationed at Andover, played host to a visit by Generalfeldmarschall Werner von Blomberg when he was the German Minister of War.
 It was also around this time that the majority of B Flight were taken to form the nucleus of the newly formed No. 63 Squadron.
 In February 1938, the Squadron was re-equipped with Fairey Battles, the squadron leaving RAF Andover in May 1939.